netsec-ethz/rains/docs/DESIGN-NOTES.md

 ## Key rollover strategy
-- It is sufficient for an authority to have two key pairs to provide contiguous validity of sections.
+- It is sufficient for an authority to have two key pairs to provide contiguous validity of section.
 The validity periods of the key pairs are alternating.
 After the currently valid (first) key expires, the authority can send a nextKey request to its super ordinate zone which can then issue a new delegation assertion for the first key before the second key expires.
 This process can then be repeated.
-This way the authority has always at least one valid key to sign sections.
+This way the authority has always at least one valid key to sign section.

 ## Conclusion
 The second proposal is a generalization of the first proposal (i.e. that the second proposal can be